 Try to build up all your energy for that “adentro” so that you can drink the whole glass!

 These are traditional phrases that people use in celebrations.
-Even though some of these phrases are outdated and not commonly used among all Spanish-speaking countries, they are still fun to learn about!
-However, bear in mind that in some cases, the literal translations won't do justice to what they want to convey since many of these phases are rhymes.
-Let's see their translations.
+Even though some of these phrases are outdated and not commonly used in Spanish-speaking countries, they are still fun to learn about!
+However, remember that in some cases, the literal translations won’t do justice to what they want to convey since many of these phases are rhymes.
+Let’s see their translations.